 Lily Bollinger is remembered for not only for her strong business acumen and staying true to her convictions but also her sparkling wit and charm.
 When interviewed by a British journalist about her beloved Champagne, she famously remarked,

 “”I drink it when I’m happy and when I’m sad.
 Sometimes I drink it when I am alone.
 When I have company I consider it obligatory.
 I trifle with it if I’m not hungry and drink it when I am.
 Otherwise I never touch it – unless I’m thirsty.”

 Next time you enjoy a bottle of Bollinger Champagne, be in no doubt that Lily Bollinger played a huge part in propelling the brand to the legendary status it enjoys today.
-You definitely can’t go wrong with the toasty, crisp Bollinger Rosé Brut NV with its luscious berry notes.
+You definitely can’t go wrong with the toasty, crisp Bollinger Rosé Champagne with its luscious berry notes.

 By Catherine Fielden